A Global Tapestry of Culture, Arts and Community Building

 JCC Global Fellow

-Target Audience: JCC Executive Directors, Cultural/Cultural Arts Directors and Coordinators, Cultural Leaders in Communities and Establishments, Educators, Artists.
+Target Audience: JCC Executive Directors, Cultural Arts Directors and Coordinators, Lay leaders involved in Cultural Arts, Educators, Artists

 JCCs are welcome to send several participants from the same JCC.